Siye Abraha: Personal life and education

 He received a Master of Arts degree in Public Administration from Harvard University in 2012, and a Master of Business Administration degree from the Open University in 1995.
-He is married to a former TPLF rebel fighter and they have one daughter and two sons together.
+He is married to a former Tigray People's Liberation Front rebel fighter and they have one daughter and two sons together.

 Political career

 Before 1991

 While at Addis Ababa University the young Siye participated in student moment and later drop out to join TPLF in the mid 1970s.

 After joining TPLF as a rebel fighter he rose to the high rank of the party and become a commander of the TPLF force in a short time.
 His prominence in the TPLF has led the Derg authorities to take revenge against his family.
 Among others, his elder brother was taken out from Atse Yohannes High School in Mekelle, where he was a physics teacher, and shot dead in front of his students.